Money

 Am I entitled to severance pay as a foreigner?

-Yes, if you have worked at least 1 year continuously for the same employer and your average working hours are 15 hours or more per week.
-The Employee Retirement Benefit Security Act applies to all workers in Korea regardless of nationality, visa type, or language.
-E-9, E-7, F-2, F-4, F-5, F-6, D-8, D-10 holders are all covered.
-Genuine independent contractors and registered company directors are excluded, but misclassified contractors often still qualify.
+Yes, if you have worked at least 12 months continuously for the same employer and your average working hours are 15 hours or more per week.
+The Employee Retirement Benefit Security Act (근로자퇴직급여보장법) applies to all workers in Korea regardless of nationality, visa type, contract language, or tax treatment.
+E-9, E-7, F-2, F-4, F-5, F-6, D-8, D-10, and any other employment-permitted visa all qualify.
+Genuine independent contractors with real business autonomy and registered board members (등기임원) on separate executive contracts are excluded, but workers misclassified as contractors on 3.3 percent withholding often still qualify under the Labor Standards Act de-facto employee tests.
+Continuous service is measured on actual employment, not contract dates: three consecutive one-year contracts with the same employer doing the same work counts as three years for severance purposes.
+The clock does not reset because HR issued a new contract document each January.

 How is my severance calculated?